 Airflow and cooling properties are also important to keep an eye out for.
 Adequate airflow will improves the amount of oxygen your body receives.
 When the body is getting the oxygen it needs and regulating optimal temperature, it has a better chance of rejuvenating and relaxing problem joints and muscles.

 Firmness levels and options will be key in determining your comfort.
 The best advice we could give is the ‘Goldilocks Method’ — not too hard, and not too soft.

 Remember to shop for the best quality and value of a mattress rather than for price.
 A higher quality mattress will most likely more expensive.
 So look out for sales and promotions that will allow you to make good comparisons between brands.
 It’s also important to note that even the highest priced mattress does not always guarantee more comfort and support.

 Always, give the mattress a test-run before buying.
 Lay on the mattress for at least 15 minutes to see how your body settles in and is displaced.
-If you can’t try out a particular mattress in a store, there may be a free trial period that you can request.
+If you can’t try out a particular mattress in a store, there is most likely a free trial period for an online purchase.

 You know you found the right mattress when it meets to following criteria:

 Once you have a good mattress, your position preference can make a difference.
 Finding the appropriate pillow is also key to keeping great spinal hygiene while sleeping.
 Here are some tips to have you sound asleep in no time.